Stellar Equipment Stellar Equipment

 But a snowboarder was sizing up the big lip too.
 Twenty-year-old Ingemar Backman hailed from Gällivare, Sweden, about five hours away.
 He had re-defined “big” and recently made an international breakthrough after winning some of the most significant events in snowboarding, ensuring wide publicity and financial success.
 Now, the quiet Swede with a unique style was being tracked by the most prominent media houses globally — all of whom were there that day.

-He spotted an opportunity, screwed his bindings onto a longer board, and hiked higher than Aiko.
+He spotted an opportunity, screwed his bindings onto a longer board, and hiked higher than Aikio.
 With added speed, Backman launched massively higher than anyone else, and it felt like time stood still for a moment.
 His historical backside air method – about 8.5 meters off the lip and a world record at the time – was massive, graceful, and filled with style.
 No wonder snowboard magazines — around the world — put Backman’s record air on their covers, and most films released that fall had a segment from the session.

 As cameras were analog back then, it took me a few hours to digitalize my clip and begin uploading it to one of the Internet´s first snowboarding websites.
 During the 10-minute upload, I even poured myself a second beer.
 Here is my video, in the same low quality as when it started to spread worldwide.